-From: Wisconsin Interscholastic Athletic Association and
+From: Wisconsin Interscholastic Athletic Association and Ripon High School

-(School)

 Your high school is a member of the Wisconsin Interscholastic Athletic Association.
 The following rules and regulations are developed by the member schools of the WIAA and govern the participation by boys and girls in school athletics and in some instances, impact upon sports activities outside the school.
 This information bulletin is a summary of the WIAA OFFICIAL HANDBOOK as it pertains to those rules and regulations.
 Both student-athletes and their parents should have an understanding of these requirements.
 Equally important is that student-athletes and/or parents talk to their principal or athletic director if they have any question about these regulations.
-For additional information on Rules of Eligibility see the WIAA Handbook, or visit the WIAA website at www.wiaawi.org.

-This bulletin does not discuss specific penalties for all violations.
+For additional information on Rules of Eligibility see the WIAA Handbook, or visit the WIAA website at www.wiaawi.org.This bulletin does not discuss specific penalties for all violations.
 The reason is that penalties vary depending upon the nature of the violation.
-In addition, schools often have established penalties or periods of ineligibility, which are greater than the minimum prescribed by WIAA rules.

-There also are exceptions and other permissive provisions in some rules.
-Student-athletes and their parents should discuss all athletic eligibility related situations with the school principal or athletic director who, if necessary, will get a decision, interpretation, or opinion from the WIAA office.

-Student-athletes, as well as parents are asked to read this bulletin, and then sign it and have their signature statement (attached) on file at their school prior to practicing and competing.
+In addition, schools often have established penalties or periods of ineligibility, which are greater than the minimum prescribed by WIAA rules.There also are exceptions and other permissive provisions in some rules.
+Student-athletes and their parents should discuss all athletic eligibility related situations with the school principal or athletic director who, if necessary, will get a decision, interpretation, or opinion from the WIAA office.Student-athletes, as well as parents are asked to read this bulletin, and then sign it and have their signature statement (attached) on file at their school prior to practicing and competing.
 Reading and signing this form is a condition of participating in interscholastic athletics at WIAA member schools.
-It does not guarantee a student-athlete's athletic eligibility nor does it give rise to any contractual rights, direct or indirect, to student-athletes or their parents.
+It does not guarantee a student-athletes or their parents.

-These are WIAA eligibility rules, which are current for the 2023-2024 school year:
+These are WIAA eligibility rules, which are current for the 2025-2026 school year: